Skip to main content

 How the Maturity Model Works

-As you assess each subcategory, consider:
+As each subcategory is assessed, consider:

 • Is there a defined process in place?